BiodataAnalysisGroup/kmerGodel/README.md

 The input of the project should be a single .fasta file.

 ## Run command from terminal
+cd ~/kmerGodel/
-cd ~/kmerGodel/                                         # Change directory to the project path python run.py kmin kmax path/to/input_file.fasta        # kmin and kmax are integers
+python run.py kmin kmax path/to/input_file.fasta

 ## Singularity definition file folder
 Inside the folder there is a .def file that creates a singularity image file for the project.